-In the heart of this underworld, are two brothers, Billy (Tom Burke) and Julian (Ryan Gosling).
-Together they run a Muay Thai Boxing club that acts a front for a drug ring.
-The older brother, Billy, brutally rapes and kills a sixteen-year-old prostitute.
+In the heart of this underworld are two brothers, Billy (Tom Burke) and Julian (Ryan Gosling).
+Together they run a Muay Thai Boxing club that acts as a front for a drug ring.
+The older brother, Billy, brutally rapes and kills a 16-year-old prostitute.
 The Father of the prostitute, Choi (Kovit Wattanakul), appeals to Chang (who is also a police officer) and is allowed to exact his revenge by killing Billy.
-Chang then cleaves one of Choi’s arms off, punishment for allowing his daughter to prostitute herself.
+Chang then cleaves one of Choi’s arms off, punishment for allowing his daughter to prostitute.
 Violence begets violence and Julian goes to settle the score with Choi, but when he finds out what Billy did to deserve his fate, he decides not to kill Choi.
-Julian’s mother, Crystal (Kristen Scott Thomas in a chameleon like performance) comes to Bangkok to seek revenge for her son’s murder and is furious when she finds out that Julian has done nothing.
-Crystal is a cyclone of violence and foul language and the body count really starts to pile up.
+Julian’s mother, Crystal (Kristen Scott Thomas in a chameleon-like performance), comes to Bangkok to seek revenge for her son’s murder and is furious when she finds out that Julian has done nothing.
+Crystal is a cyclone of violence and foul language, and the body count really starts to pile up.